CodingDog67/Dockering-around/README.md

 </details>

-## 5) Elegant Composing and using Utility Containers
+## 5) Elegant Composing and using "Utility" Containers
-Avoid running endlessly long docker run commands whenever a container is started, using docker compose
+Avoid running endlessly long docker run commands whenever a container is started, using docker compose.
+This chapter also has a sample project with everything learned so far included.
+Based on a Laravel & PHP framework.

 continued Example
         4-multi-container-app
+        6-Laravel-example

 <details>
     <summary>Expand</summary>